 On July 27, 2021, the Company announced that it had become the first publicly traded drone delivery company to be granted a domestic cargo licence under the Canada Transportation Act ("CTA) and Air Transport Regulations (Canada).
 The CTA licence is mandatory for any air carrier intending to provide scheduled, commercial air services in Canada, whether carrying cargo or passengers.
 Section 61(a)(i) of the CTA requires that, among other things, the Company must be able to establish at all times that at least 51% of the voting interests of the Company are owned and controlled by Canadians.
-In order to comply with such rule, the Company will seek to amend its constating documents to incorporate the necessary restrictions, which will be in line with other public Canadian airlines.
-In the meantime, DDC has received from the Minister of Transport an exemption from s.
-61(a)(i) until June 22, 2022.
+The Company initially received an exemption from such rule from the Minister of Transportation until June 22, 2022.